awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 time-sensitive applications.

 Since version 0.5, GraphStorm offers the capability to deploy a trained model as a SageMaker real-time inference endpoint.
-Below sections provide details of how to deloy an endpoint, and how to invoke it.
+The following sections provide details of how to deploy an endpoint, and how to invoke it.

 Prerequisites
 --------------